Publishing Your Work

 As a researcher, the last thing you want to do is become affiliated with a predatory publisher.
-Cabells Predatory Reports is a handy, single-source registry of predatory publishers.
-If you have questions about the legitimacy of a journal and find it in the Blacklist, it is strongly recommended you submit your work elsewhere.
+Cabell's Predatory Reports is a handy, single-source registry of predatory publishers.
+If you have questions about the legitimacy of a journal and see it listed in Cabell's Predatory Reports, it is strongly recommended you submit your work elsewhere.

 [NOTE: Please be aware the “author pays” publishing model is used by many legitimate publications.
-These publications, however, do engage in rigorous peer review and provide editorial services to authors.
+These publications engage in rigorous peer review and provide editorial services to authors.
 The “author pays” model taken by itself is not an indication of predatory publishing.]